ThinkGeo/Mobile-Maps/quick-start-guide/QuickStartGuide_Maui_VS/README.md

 ### Step 2: Add Nuget Packages:

-Install **ThinkGeo.UI.Maui** NuGet package through NuGet package manager.
+Install the **ThinkGeo.UI.Maui** NuGet package through NuGet package manager.

 You can switch between the Beta Branch and Release Branch by checking/unchecking the "Include prerelease" checkbox.
 The Beta Branch contains the latest features/bug fixes, while the Release Branch is more stable and better tested.